Urvirith/bearlang/README.md

 # bearlang
 Simple Language based on Go and Rust for Embedded Systems / Operating Systems

-Name is based off nickname for my kid

 Hopefully will take off and evolve,

 Goals: No Hidden Memory Allocation - will not have Heap At Start No Null Pointers No Macros, No Preprocessor Memory Safety - Will Hopefully Look at Rust Destructor Model